 “My book?
 Shelter in Place?”

 “First, I didn’t meet Terry Gross.
 I did the interview from another radio studio.
 Second, and more importantly, I have no money.
 There is no money.
+I am broke.
+Broker than broke, in debt.
 Third, people knowing who I am is very different than being a great writer.”

-There is a pout and baby talk tone to her voice, “But this story, my story, is going to make us both very rich.
+There is a pout and baby talk tone to her voice, “But this story, my story, people will want to know it.
+You could pay off your debts.
 You can’t turn me down, not like the others.”

 Which others?
-“No, no, I am not turning you down, I am just saying, money is tough in these deals.”
+“No, no, I am not turning you down, I am just saying, these deals can be tough.”
 I pick up the desk chair, resettle it, and sit to put on my shoes.